myplaceonline/posixcube/README.md

       -c CUBE   Execute a cube.
 Option may be specified multiple times.
 If COMMANDS are also specified, cubes are run first.
       -u USER   SSH user.
 Defaults to ${USER}.
+      -e ENVAR  Shell script with environment variable assignments which is uploaded and executed on each HOST.
+Option may be specified multiple times.
+Files ending with .enc will be decrypted temporarily.
+      -p PWD    Password for decrypting .enc ENVAR files.
       -v        Show version information.
       -d        Print debugging information.
       -q        Quiet; minimize output.